Yboumlik/Portfolio-1/README.md

-# Senior Frontend Developer Portfolio
+# Junior Frontend Developer Portfolio

-A high-performance, minimalist portfolio website designed to showcase frontend engineering expertise.
+A high-performance, minimalist portfolio website designed to showcase frontend development skills.
 Built exclusively with **Vanilla HTML, CSS, and JavaScript**, this project demonstrates a mastery of web fundamentals without reliance on external frameworks or libraries.

 ![Portfolio Preview](assets/images/profile6.jpeg)